 MISTAKE #2: Building A Website Instead Of A FUNNEL

 I get asked to evaluate people's websites all the time.
 And yes, while websites are important, it's just a small piece of the puzzle.
 Instead, you should focus on building a funnel.

 What you see below is a model of a digital sales funnel.

 A funnel is the combination of different digital marketing tools and techniques that come together and create a journey for your end customer - from the moment they first see you online to the moment they're finally ready to hear your message and business pitch; and subsequently, make their first purchase and hopefully remain a customer who continues to buy from you.

-Digital Sales Funnel Model
+Digital Sales Funnel Model (check its evolution here)

 It’s almost as if it’s a puzzle you get to play with and tweak to create a system that will help sell your products online.

 To begin, you need to first understand the communication flow you will use to get your message out to the world.

 Funnel Layer # 1: Communication Flow

 - Get attention